-I already posted several articles about electrical substation.
+I already posted several articles about electrical substations.
 If this is the first time for you then read my previous post and you will how to set up an indoor and outdoor electrical substation and many more.

 In this post, I am going to discuss the magnetic and electric field effect in an electrical substation and where it comes.
 So let’s go.

-We all know that an electrical substation usually has a powerfull magnetic and electric field.
+We all know that an electrical substation usually has a powerfully magnetic and electric field.
 This electric and magnetic field used to create by the incoming and outgoing transmission and distribution line which enters the electrical substation.

 The sharpness of that kind of field is always different between the equipment inside and outside.
 Now if the distance increases then the field intensity will decrease.